 -“In its official Gazette” has been substituted by “on its website”

-The addition and substitution of the above mentioned words has been done to expand the scope of statutory licenses to include all types of broadcasting services.
-Such act of widening the horizon of copyright framework to bring all forms of broadcasters under its ambit, will improve accountability and transparency thus, making this amendment a positive one.
+The addition and substitution of the above-mentioned words have been done to expand the scope of statutory licenses to include all types of broadcasting services.
+Such an act of widening the horizon of the copyright framework to bring all forms of broadcasters under its ambit will improve accountability and transparency thus, making this amendment a positive one.

 The thrust of the Draft Amendments seems to introduce transparency in the functioning of copyright societies:

-TARIFF SHEMES: The amendments suggest substitution of the words “consult the user groups” by the following guidelines for fixing the tariff for copyright societies (RULE 56, Sub Rule-4):
+- TARIFF SCHEMES: The amendments suggest the substitution of the words “consult the user groups” by the following guidelines for fixing the tariff for copyright societies (RULE 56, Sub Rule-4):